 Human flourishing is self-directed.
 Self-direction is the exercise of rational agency.
 It is not full-blown autonomy and it is not the full exercise of intellectual and moral virtue, although it is a necessary constitutive element of these things.
 Human flourishing requires knowledge of its constituent goods and virtues and the practical wisdom necessary to choose the proper course of action in a given context.
 This depends on the individual agent to initiate and sustain over the course of his life the exercise of his rational capacities in order to achieve the intellectual insights and traits of character and to make the correct choices and the right actions that are necessary for his flourishing.
-This no one can do for him, for although the conclusions of thought "can be shared, the act of reasoning that is the exercise of self-direction cannot."78 Self-direction is thus "the central necessary constituent or ingredient of human flourishing.
-It is that feature of human flourishing without which no other feature could be a constituent."79

-Finally, we come to the sixth feature of human flourishing identified by Rasmussen and Den Uyl.
-Human flourishing is profoundly social.
-Rasmussen and Den Uyl identify four ways in which human beings are naturally social animals: 1) "Our maturation or flourishing requires a life with others."
-2) "[H]aving other-concern is crucial to our maturation."
-3) "Our origins are almost always social."
-4) And here Aristotelian liberals go beyond Aristotle: "Human sociality can, if need be, extend beyond the polis and be cosmopolitan. . . .
-[H]uman sociality is open-ended."80 This fourth point is particularly important because it marks a major difference between Aristotelian liberals and Aristotle, and, to an even greater extent, between Aristotelian liberals and communitarians.
+This no one can do for him, for although the conclusions of thought "can be shared, the act of reasoning that is the exercise of self-direction cannot."32 Self-direction is thus "the central necessary constituent or ingredient of human flourishing.
+It is that feature of human flourishing without which no other feature could be a constituent."33 almost always social."
+4) And here Aristotelian liberals go beyond Aristotle: "Human sociality can, if need be, extend beyond the polis and be cosmopolitan. ...
+[H]uman sociality is openended."34 This fourth point is particularly important because it marks a major difference between Aristotelian liberals and Aristotle, and, to an even greater extent, between Aristotelian liberals and communitarians.
 An Aristotelian liberal will recognize not only that in order to flourish one can only do so "in some community or other," but also that "this does not mean that a given community's values will always be appropriate for an individual.
 Thus, one is not morally required simply to accept - indeed, one might be required to reject - the status quo.
-In such circumstances, one might need to [attempt to] refashion a community's values [by example and persuasion] or find a new community."81
+In such circumstances, one might need to [attempt to] refashion a community's values [by example and persuasion] or find a new community."35